Julie-ann Rowell

 The northern lights are the colour of kumquat,

-she says, it’s enough to make the world blush
+she says, its enough to make the world blush

 with pleasure.
 I remember her foot against mine cold as ice